 - i.
-Physically hitting and/or injuring the opponent; - ii.
-Unsportsmanlike behavior, including but not limited to not complying with the referee's command or decision, inappropriate protesting against the results or Referee's decisions, or provoking or insulting the opposing contestant or coach; - iii.
-Refusing the Referee's command to complete the ending procedures of the match, including not participating in the declaration of the winner; - iv.
-Throwing belongings unto the mat as an expression of dissatisfaction with the result; - v.
-Provoking or getting into altercations with spectators; - vi.
-Damaging public and private property; - vii.
-Any attempt to bribe competition officials; - viii.
+Inappropriate attempts to disturb or influence the outcome of the match, including a clear and obvious intent to trigger inputs on the PC, VR headset, VR headset controllers and/or motion trackers. - ii.
+Intentionally damaging and/or making modifications to the PC, VR headset and motion trackers, or other competition-related equipment.
+This includes acts such as - Dropping the VR headset or VR headset controllers; - Removing the power cable from the PC. - Dislodging the motion tracking receiver from the VR headset. - iii.
+Intentionally leaving the designated play area, defined by the FOP and on the VR headset. - The play area is drawn at least one (1) mat or one 1m from the perimeter of the colored (red or blue) mat area on the FOP. - iv.
+Physically hitting and/or injuring the opponent; - v.
+Unsportsmanlike behavior, including but not limited to not complying with the referee's command or decision, inappropriate protesting against the results or Referee's decisions, or provoking or insulting the opposing contestant or coach. - vi.
+Refusing the Referee's command to complete the ending procedures of the match, including not participating in the declaration of the winner. - vii.
+Throwing belongings onto the mat as an expression of dissatisfaction with the result. - viii.
+Provoking or getting into altercations with spectators. - ix.
+Damaging public and private property. - x.
+Any attempt to bribe competition officials.

 Other actions not listed above but are considered as prohibited by the Technical Delegate and/or match officials.
-This includes player-caused bugs that have the potential to alter the competitive integrity of the game and provide unintended competitive advantage.